Raven Chacon: Life and career

-Raven Chacon was born in 1977 in Fort Defiance, Arizona, US within the Navajo Nation.
+Raven Chacon was born in 1977 in Fort Defiance, Arizona, within the Navajo Nation.
 He attended the University of New Mexico, where he obtained his BA in Fine Arts in 2001, then received an MFA in music composition from the California Institute of the Arts in 2004.
 He was a student of James Tenney, Morton Subotnick, Michael Pisaro, Wadada Leo Smith and Christopher Shultis.

 Chacon's visual and sonic artwork has been exhibited widely in the U.S. and abroad.
 His room-sized sound and text installation, Still Life, #3 (2015), was exhibited in the Transformer: Native Art in Light and Sound exhibition at the National Museum of the American Indian, New York.
 His collective and solo work has been presented at Sydney Biennale, Kennedy Center, the Whitney Biennial, documenta 14, Adelaide International, Vancouver Art Gallery, ASU Art Museum, Musée d'art contemporain de Montréal, the San Francisco Electronic Music Festival, the Heard Museum, Chaco Canyon, and Performance Today.

 Chacon also performs in the groups KILT with Bob Bellerue, Mesa Ritual with William Fowler Collins, Endlings with John Dieterich, and collaborations with Laura Ortman and Igor Cavalera.
 In 2016, he was commissioned by Kronos Quartet to compose a work for their Fifty For The Future project.

 Chacon serves as Composer-in-Residence with the Native American Composers Apprenticeship Project.
 In 2012, he was awarded a Creative Capital Visual Arts grant.
 In 2014, he was honored with a Native Arts and Cultures Foundation National Artist Fellowship in Music.
 In 2018, Chacon was awarded the Berlin Prize by the American Academy in Berlin.

 In 2022, Chacon became the first Native American to win the Pulitzer Prize for Music, which he received for his composition Voiceless Mass.

-Music and Visual Art
+Music and visual art

 One of Chacon's well-known music piece, Voiceless Mass, won a Pulitzer Prize for Music.
 Being the first Native American to win a Pulitzer Prize, this piece was commissioned by WI Conference of the United Church of Christ, Plymouth Church UCC and Present Music.
 At first, he turned down the offer but soon reconsidered after realizing the space the music would be performed at.
 The themes that surround the Voiceless Mass was constructed carefully but intentionally with the performance being held at a Catholic Church where in previous years had mistreated and silenced them.
 Chacon has underlining themes of Indigenous culture as well as history that relates to the United States to further enhance his work.

 Aside from being a composer, he's also known for creating works of art, a prominent example would the Storm Pattern.
 This piece carries Navajo weaving style while incorporating different symbols such as lightening bolts, arrows, digital audio.
 Chacon combines different elements like flying drones and the sounds of transmission from broadcast in his area.